lidofinance/lido-improvement-proposals/LIPS/lip-5.md

 ## Action Plan

-It is very important to unpause the deposits to the Beacon chain, so we assume the deployment in several stages:
+To unpause the deposits to the Beacon chain, we assume the deployment in several stages:

 1) multiple committee members on a centralized message queue, council-daemon, deposit bot, and monitoring;
 2) multiple committee members on a p2p network.